huggingface/hub-docs/docs/hub/enterprise-hub-tokens-management.md

 The token listing feature provides a view of all access tokens within your organization.
 Administrators can:

-* Monitor token usage and identify potential security risks
+- Monitor token usage and identify or prevent potential security risks:
+  - unauthorized access to private resources ("leak")
+  - scopes of access that are too wide
+  - improveable token hygienics (tokens that have not been rotated in a long time, etc)
-* Identify inactive or unused tokens that can be revoked
+- Identify inactive or unused tokens that can be revoked

 <div class="flex justify-center">
     <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/tokens-management-list.png" />